Thomas-Gottwald/NLP4/READMENLP4.md

 This function makes it possible to plot the results from the function "paper_importance".
 This function creates an interactive plot, where in the x-axe are shown the several keywords and on the y-axe the score regarding the paper.
 The different papers are shown in single traces on this plot.
-Since it is an interactive plot, it is possible to inactivate or activate the single traces
+Since it is an interactive plot, it is possible to inactivate or activate the single traces.
 ######Inputs:
 The input is a dataframe, which contains the results of the "paper_importance".
 Just hand over the return of this function.